henriquezzz/henriquezzz/README.md

 - 👋 Hi, I’m @henriquezzz
-- 👀 I’m interested in programar :)
+- 👀 I’m interested in integralismo
-- 🌱 I’m currently learning a programar :)
+- 🌱 I’m currently learning inglexi
-- 💞️ I’m looking to collaborate on n sei ainda
+- 💞️ I’m looking to collaborate on revolução industrial
-- 📫 How to reach me n tem como ainda
+- 📫 How to reach me facebook

 <!---
 henriquezzz/henriquezzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.